These guidelines have been updated to comply with Section 118507 of the Health and Safety Code and SB1194.

 GENDER INCLUSIVE FACILITY: A facility, including but not limited to, restrooms, showers, locker rooms and changing rooms, usable by persons of all gender identities.
 Gender inclusive facilities shall be fully accessible and in compliance with the California Building Code (CBC).

 GENDER INCLUSIVE RESTROOM (GIRR): A restroom usable by persons of all Gender Identities.
-A GIRR may be configured as Single-Stall or Multi-Stall.
-Each stall including a toilet or urinal shall be enclosed by a privacy partition.
+A GIRR may be configured as single-user or multi-user.
+Each water closet or urinal shall be installed in a privacy compartment.
 See figure 4.1.5 for a sample multi-fixture gender inclusive restroom layout.

 GENDER SPECIFIC: Designated for use by one gender (male or female).